Stuycs-K/project03-final-09-jeremias-netom/PROPOSAL.md

               5. "host" waits for "client" to send its own PP
               6. "host" connects to "client" PP. (O_WRONLY)
               7. repeat 2-6 for specified number of "clients"
-              8. "host" runs poker game, sending "client"s info about their hand
+              8. "host" runs crazy 8s game, sending "client"s info about their hand
               9. "host" waits for "client" response on what player is doing
               10. "host" acts on information.
              EXTRA: